-Thoroughly inspect packs before using them to ensure that they have not been compromised and their contents are still sterile.
+contents are not sterile.
 If the external chemical indicator has not changed, the pack has not been autoclaved and is not sterile.
-Before opening the pack, check that the seal is intact and assess the pack for Inspect instruments before taking them from clinic and before use to ensure that the packages have not been compromised.

-rips, punctures, water marks, and signs of crushing or dampness.
+Before opening the pack, check to see if the seal is intact and that there are no rips, punctures, signs of crushing, water marks or signs of dampness.
 Check that the external and internal indicators have changed.
 Depending on how the instruments are packaged, this may be visible before opening the pack or only after opening.
-After you have opened the pack, check for signs of moisture (e.g., current wetness or past watermarks) and debris on the inside.
+After you have opened the pack, check for signs of moisture and debris on the inside.